kstaken/salt-test-runner/README.md

     docker build -t salt-minion - < salt-minion.docker

-Container can then be executed by running
+Container can then be executed by running.

     docker run -d salt-minion

-For test execution run as user that can run the salt command
+For test execution run as user that can run the salt command.

-    python test-runner.py
+    python example_test/test/test_init.py

 Limitations of testing with docker
 ==================================